thuml/Transfer-Learning-Library/README.md

 ## Documentation
-You can find the tutorial and API documentation on the website: [Documentation (please open in Firefox or Safari)](http://170.106.108.162/index.html).
-Note that this link is only for temporary use.
-You can also build the doc by yourself following the instructions in http://170.106.108.162/get_started/faq.html.
+You can find the tutorial and API documentation on the website: [Documentation](http://tl.thuml.ai/).
+You can also build the doc by yourself following the instructions in http://tl.thuml.ai/get_started/faq.html.

 Also, we have examples in the directory `examples`.
 A typical usage is
 ```shell script